 Check back often for updates.
-For full details of any scholarship see Dennis.
+For further details of any scholarship contact Dennis.

-We encourage students to notify us of outside scholarship opportunities so that we can publicize them for other students.
-As always, please be wary of potential scholarship scams.
-Do not submit any application that requires a fee or payment, or asks for excessively personal information (such as your social security number).
-If you are unsure whether a scholarship opportunity is legitimate, please contact your financial aid counselor.
+Please notify us of outside scholarship opportunities that can be added to this list.
+Be wary of potential scholarship scams.
+Do not submit an application that requires a fee or payment, asks for too much personal information or is also trying to sell something.
+If you are unsure whether a scholarship opportunity is legitimate, contact your financial aid counselor.